azavea/osmesa/README.md

 ### Update

 There is a polling service that watches for diffs and updates the GeoMesa instance accordingly.
-This service will also be able to throw augmented diffs on a queue for consumption by `planet-stream`.
+This service will also be able to throw augmented diffs on a queue for consumption by [planet-stream](https://github.com/developmentseed/planet-stream).

 ### Query Service